tomjoht/learnapidoc/_includes/content/activities/stoplight_studio_tutorial.md

 {% include course_image.html size="medium" filename="components_ref_selection_stoplight" ext_print="png" ext_web="png" alt="Selecting references from components" caption="Selecting references from components" %}

-You could first create the parameters using Stoplight's GUI and then basically copy the same code (with minor adjustments) into the `components` section under a `parameters` sublevel.
+If you have a lot of parameter re-use but still want to use Stoplight to create your OpenAPI file, you could first create the parameters using Stoplight's GUI and then  copy the same code (with minor adjustments and indentations) into the `components` section under a `parameters` sublevel.
+For more details, see the ["Re-using parameters across multiple paths"](../pubapis_openapi_step5_components_object.html#re-using-parameters-across-multiple-paths) section in the [Step 5: The components object](../pubapis_openapi_step5_components_object.html) tutorial.

 {% endunless %}

+### Save and preview your parameter work

+Now that you finished entering parameters, save your work by clicking the **Commit** button, typing a brief description, and then clicking **Push**.
+The parameters display looks like this:

+{% include course_image.html size="large" border="true" filename="parameters_published" ext_print="png" ext_web="png" alt="Parameters display in Stoplight" caption="Parameters display in Stoplight" %}

 ### Enter the responses and response schema

 As a final step for this endpoint, you need to enter the response information.
 The response includes not only an example response but also the schema describing the response.
-The schema describes all possible values in the response, their data types, and whether the values are required or not.
+The schema describes all possible values in the response, their data types, and whether the values are required.

 Stoplight Studio's editor has a GUI feature that lets you build your response.
-However, if you have a lengthy response, or if you're unfamiliar with the JSON schema editor, it might be faster to use an external tool to automatically convert the response into the JSON schema first.
-This will give you a skeleton structure that you can then easily add more information to.
+This editor might seem a little unintuitive at first, but as you become familiar with it, the editor works well and makes coding your schema relatively easy.

 <button type="button" class="btn btn-primary" onclick="$('#response').toggle( 'fast' )">Response information &raquo;</button>
 <div id="response" markdown="block" class="expandedBox" aria-expanded="false" style="display: none;">